-INVESTMENT MARKET VALUE
+INVESTMENT FAIR VALUE

-The University has valued its investments in accordance with the provisions of the Fair Value Measurements and Disclosures Topic of the FASB ASC.
-This guideline establishes a hierarchy of valuation inputs based on the extent to which the inputs are observable in the marketplace.
+The University has valued its investments using a hierarchy of valuation inputs based on the extent to which the inputs are observable in the marketplace.
 Observable inputs reflect market data obtained from sources independent of the reporting entity; unobservable inputs reflect the entity's own assumptions about how market participants would value an asset or a liability based on the best information available.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The fair-value hierarchy is based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value.